I have been thinking a good deal about playing and learning. At two back-to-back conferences, I have spoken on this topic, so my musing continues.

 Bill Carey is a Latin educator, math educator (Ad Fontes Academy, VA) and computer programmer (geospatial engineer).
 He has always loved both math and Latin, and is one of the few people I know who can relate Latin to computer programming without hesitation.
 As a fifth-grader, he was taught Latin by his father (an attorney and part-time Latin professor), and went on to UVA to study classics, but also a good bit of mathematics.
 His unique blend of Latin and math make him a rare, refreshing human being and educator.
 I will be posting several more clips of my interview with him, but enjoy this first clip in which he talks about entering the great conversation of math.

 Christopher Perrin, PhD, is the publisher with Classical Academic Press, and a national leader, author, and speaker for the renewal of classical education.
 He serves as a consultant to classical charter schools, classical Christian schools, schools converting to the classical model, and homeschool co-ops.
-He is the director of the Alcuin Fellowship, the co-chair of the Society for Classical Learning, and previously served as a classical school headmaster for ten years.
+He is the director of the Alcuin Fellowship, former co-chair of the Society for Classical Learning, and previously served as a classical school headmaster for ten years.
 Click here to learn more!

 Must Have Book on Classical Education!